AIHubCentral/docs/assets/RVC/Local/Applio.md

 - Has an active development
 - Currently stable
 - Faster interface
-- Faster Training
-- Has (not Mangio) Crepe for Training
 - TTS features
 - Automatic model upload
 - User-friendly UI